timescale/docs.timescale.com-content/api.md

     explicitly given as a TIMESTAMP / TIMESTAMPTZ / DATE or as a SMALLINT / INT / BIGINT.
 The choice of timestamp or integer must follow the type of the hypertable's time column.

+>:WARNING: When using just an interval type, the function assumes that you are are removing things _in the past_.
+If you want to remove data in the future (i.e., erroneous entries), use a timestamp.

 When both arguments are used, the function returns the intersection of the resulting two ranges.
 For example, specifying `newer_than => 4 months` and `older_than => 3 months` will drop all full chunks that are between 3 and 4 months old.
 Similarly, specifying `newer_than => '2017-01-01'` and `older_than => '2017-02-01'` will drop